ManuelGuillen89/twitchemotions/README.md

-A library writed in Dart for fetch emotes form FFZ, BTTV and Twitch.
+A library writed in Dart to fetch emotes form FFZ, BTTV and Twitch.

 🚨 PLEASE DON'T USE FOR SERIOUS PROJECTS YET 🚨